-Income from investments is generally taxed less than earnings, because there is no liability to NICs.
-While there have been several proposals from outside the current government for income tax and NICs to be combined and for the newly merged tax to be applied to all income, the announcement of the new 1.25% Health and Social Care Levy makes any such reform look highly unlikely in the near term.
+Income from investments is generally taxed less than earnings because there is no liability to national insurance contributions (NICs).
+While there have been several proposals from outside the current government for income tax and NICs to be combined and for the newly merged tax to be applied to all income, reform looks highly unlikely in the near term.